great-expectations/great_expectations/docs/guides/connecting_to_your_data/cloud/gcs/pandas.md

 ### 3. Configure your Datasource

+Great Expectations provides two types of `DataConnectors` classes for connecting to GCS.
+  - An `InferredAssetGCSDataConnector` utilizes regular expressions to infer `data_asset_names` by evaluating filename patterns that exist in your bucket.
+This `DataConnector`, along with a `RuntimeDataConnector`, is provided as a default when utilizing our Jupyter Notebooks.
+  - A `ConfiguredAssetGCSDataConnector` requires an explicit listing of each `DataAsset` you want to connect to.
+This allows for more granularity and control than its `Inferred` counterpart but also requires a more complex setup.

+We've detailed example configurations for both options below for your reference.
-Using this example configuration, add in your GCS bucket and path to a directory that contains some of your data:
+Using these example configurations, add in your GCS bucket and path to a directory that contains some of your data:

 <Tabs
   groupId="inferred-or-configured"